Baltimore Shakes Up Police Force Amid Corruption Scandal

 A number of the new appointments were tapped out of retirement, including Deputy Police Commissioner Andre Bonaparte, in charge of the Support Services Bureau.

-Questions remain who will fill the second Deputy Police Commissioner role, however.
+Questions remain about who will fill the second deputy police commissioner role, however.
 An organizational chart released by the department shows Thomas Cassella, a retiree and longtime force veteran, in that role.

 It's not clear what information he was referring to.
-DeSousa later clarified that they were still evaluating the situation.
+DeSousa later clarified that the department is still evaluating the situation.

-With corruption allegations about firearms on display at the courthouse, DeSousa also stated that they are bolstering scrutiny of cases involving seized guns.
+With corruption allegations about firearms on display at the courthouse, DeSousa also stated that the department is bolstering scrutiny of cases involving seized guns.
 He said a unit will track every gun arrest in the city from "beginning to adjudication."

 Here's more from Laurel's previous reporting on the corruption trial: